Source#

 Calls to this function from a thread other than the one acquired by the

-is attached to are typically redundant, as the source could be destroyed immediately after this function returns.
+MainContexttheSourceis attached to are typically redundant, as the source could be destroyed immediately after this function returns.
 However, once a source is destroyed it cannot be un-destroyed, so this function can be used for opportunistic checks from any thread.Added in version 2.12.

-- modify_unix_fd(tag: Any, new_events: IOCondition) None #
+- modify_unix_fd(tag: Any, new_events: IOCondition) None#

 Updates the event mask to watch for the fd identified by

-.If you want to remove a fd, don’t set its event mask to zero.
+tag.tagis the tag returned fromadd_unix_fd.If you want to remove a fd, don’t set its event mask to zero.
 Instead, call

-.This API is only intended to be used by implementations of
+remove_unix_fd.This API is only intended to be used by implementations of

-that you did not create.As the name suggests, this function is not available on Windows.
+Source.
+Do not call this API on aSourcethat you did not create.As the name suggests, this function is not available on Windows.

 Added in version 2.36.